AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

 >
 >Requires [Admin permissions](../../administrator/user-management/user-management.md)

-The Data Warehouse Manager, accessed by clicking **[!UICONTROL Manage Data > Data Warehouse]** in the sidebar, is the portal to your [!DNL MBI] Data Warehouse.
+The Data Warehouse Manager, accessed by clicking **[!UICONTROL Manage Data > Data Warehouse]** in the sidebar, is the portal to your [!DNL Commerce Intelligence] Data Warehouse.
 Using the Data Warehouse Manager, you can manage table and column sync settings, drill down into a table's schema, and create calculated columns to use in reports.

 This article covers: